shayp25/lunch-buddy/README.md

 Then click Copy to copy your API token and you'll need it in the next step for AWS.

 5. Create both the lunch_buddy and archive channels, these can be named whatever you want but make sure the archive channel is private.
-You'll also need to add the bot to this channel (just like a normal user).
+You'll also need to add the bot to this channel (just @ them in the channel).
 Remember the lunch_buddy channel is where the users we want to match will be and archive will be a vieew just for record keeping.

 5. Now you need to get the Channel IDs from Slack for the archive channel and the lunch_buddies channel.
 To do this go to the Channel and click on it's name.